AColocho/us-states/README.md

 - time_zone
 - region

-In order to retrieve this info, the get_territory_info() method can be use.
+In order to retrieve this info, the get_territory_info() method can be used.
 ```python
 from states import Territories
 territories = Territories()